22vikash1995/InterviewPrep/README.md

    Output: [e, l, p, p, A]
 }
 ```
-# 2. Write a kotlin program to reverse a character Array without using the inbuild function.
+# 2. Write a kotlin program to reverse a String without using the inbuild function.
 ```
 fun main() {